 Is sign language provided for talks?

-Do you offer carer tickets?
+Do you offer carer/PA tickets?

 Do you offer free parking for Blue Badge holders?